Lakota Department

-Lakota Department is a department of Lôh-Djiboua Region in Gôh-Djiboua District, Ivory Coast.
+The Lakota Department is a department of the Lôh-Djiboua Region in Gôh-Djiboua District, Ivory Coast.
 In 2021, its population was 334,235 and its seat is the settlement of Lakota.
 The sub-prefectures of the department are Djidji, Gagoré, Goudouko, Lakota, Niambézaaria, and Zikisso.

 Lakota Department was created in 1980 as a split-off from Divo Department.
 In 1997, regions were introduced as new first-level subdivisions of Ivory Coast; as a result, all departments were converted into second-level subdivisions.
-Lakota Department was included in Sud-Bandama Region.
+Lakota Department was included in the Sud-Bandama Region.

 In 2011, districts were introduced as new first-level subdivisions of Ivory Coast.
 At the same time, regions were reorganised and became second-level subdivisions and all departments were converted into third-level subdivisions.
-At this time, Lakota Department became part of Lôh-Djiboua Region in Gôh-Djiboua District.
+At this time, Lakota Department became part of Lôh-Djiboua Region in the Gôh-Djiboua District.